 Lawrence is married to Laura, a Minnesotan who loves the outdoors just as much as he does.
 They spend a lot of time biking, kayaking, and hiking with their dog in summer and snowboarding and ice skating in the winter.
 Lawrence continues to play soccer here in Summit County in the High Country Soccer Adult League.
 He also loves talking hockey, soccer, and anything vision-related!

 Stephanie comes to Blue River Vision from a small town near Albuquerque.
-Living in the mountains of New Mexico, she discovered her love for hiking.
+Living in the mountains of New Mexico, she discovered her love for hiking and the outdoors.
 She is very family-oriented, friendly and loves working with kids.
 She moved to Denver, five years ago, taking a job at the same company that Dr. J worked for.
 There, she was trained as an optician and medical translator, servicing the underprivileged pediatric community.
-She found she had a passion for helping people and enjoying seeing kiddos put on glasses for the first time, and finally seeing their world clearly.
+She found she had a passion for helping people and she enjoyed seeing kiddos put on glasses for the first time, and finally seeing their world clearly.

-Stephanie returned to Albuquerque to take an optical management position and worked there for two years.
+Stepnanie returned to Albuquerque to take an optical management position and worked there for two years.
 John Muir's quote seemed to strike her heart: "The Mountains are calling and I must go."
 She missed the mountains of Colorado and sought an opportunity to move back.
-This Spring, she heard Dr. J was looking to expand her team and she jumped at the opportunity, reaching out and applying for the job.
-She moving to Silverthorne and joined the team in May of 2019.
+In the Spring of 2019, she heard Dr. J was looking to expand her team and jumped at the opportunity, reaching out and applying for the job.
+She moved to Silverthorne and joined the team in May of 2019.
+You may see her in the evenings working out at the Silverthorne Rec Center.

-We are excited to have her as a part of our team.
+Stephanie is very driven to provide the best optical care to our patients.
+She recently received her National ABO certification as an Optician.
+We are excited to have Stephanie as part of our team.
 We hope her optical experience, her friendly, light-hearted personality, and her excellent customer care will help us to better serve our community.